-For single-strap tethers at the outboard seating positions, route the strap over the outside-facing side of the head support (same side of the head support as the seat belt retraction mechanism).
+For single-strap tethers at the outboard seating positions, run the strap over the outside-facing side of the head support (same side of the head support as the seat belt retraction mechanism).

-If routing the strap over the outside-facing side of the head support is not possible (such as there is not enough slack in the strap), route the strap under the head support.
+If routing the strap over the outside-facing side of the head support is not possible (such as there is not enough slack in the strap), raise the head support (see Head Supports on page 37) and route the strap under the head support.